This blog may contain affiliate links. Read our disclosure policy for more info.

 33. Walk the Hoodoo Trail

 Did you know Canmore has its very own hoodoos?!

 In all honesty, the hoodoos themselves aren’t that amazing, however, the trail there gives you breathtaking views of Canmore.
 It’s the reason I often went for walks here in both winter and summer.

 To reach the trail you need to either park at this parking lot and walk up the hill until you reach a T junction.
 Here, turn left continuing to walk up but in the other direction – it’s like one big switchback.
 From here, the trail leads along the edge of the cliff (pictured above) until you eventually see the hoodoos on your left.
 The other option is to park on 100 Benchlands Terrace and walk through a vacant lot to the trail.
 This cuts almost all the uphill walking off the trail.

 Although only a short walk, I believe it’s one of the best views of Canmore!

 Related Read: there are also hoodoos in Banff.
 Visiting them is one of the best things to do in Banff!

 Where to Stay in Canmore in Winter

-Now if budget isn’t really your concern or you just want to spoil yourself then I recommended the Malcolm Hotel by CLIQUE.
+Now, if budget isn’t really your concern or you just want to spoil yourself, then I recommend the Malcolm Hotel by CLIQUE.
 Surprisingly, this hotel isn’t that expensive in winter, and it’s only a 2-minute walk from the hustle and bustle in Canmore.
 The hotel has hot tubs, a fitness center, a pool, and the property sits along the Bow River.